How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 3.B.
 The time of day to use bright light

 The principles for optimizing light timing from sleep patterns are simple.
-If a person tends to have trouble falling asleep and has trouble getting up on time each morning, that person is likely to do best with using bright light early in the morning.
+If a person tends to have trouble falling asleep and has trouble getting up on time each morning, that person is likely to do best with using bright light soon after awakening.
 People whose depression is linked to sleeping more may also tend to do best with light in the morning.
 For such people, using bright light immediately after awakening is the most effective time to use bright light.
-Indeed, some studies suggest that getting up a bit early to use morning bright light increases its benefit.
+Indeed, some studies suggest that getting up an hour or two before usual awakening to use morning bright light increases its benefit.
 Dr. Terman recommends beginning morning light treatment about 2 ½ hours after the middle of sleep.
-For example, if a person sleeps from midnight to 8 AM (with midsleep at 4 AM), the recommended time would be 6:30 AM.
-In contrast, evening bright light may be best for the person who tends to nod off early in the evening, who cannot stay awake for prime time television, and who awakens earlier than desired in the morning.
+For example, if a person sleeps from midnight to 8 am (with midsleep at 4 am), the recommended treatment-start time would be 6:30 am.
+In contrast, evening bright light may be best for the person who tends to nod off early in the evening, who cannot stay awake for prime-time television, and who awakens earlier than desired in the morning.
 For the person who does not fit clearly into either of these patterns, there might be little difference between morning and evening bright light treatment, but morning light would be the better bet.
 We will explore these principles in more detail in the section on advanced and delayed sleep phase syndromes.

 For the person suited for morning light, a way to get fast relief is to use wake therapy.
-The way to use wake therapy is to get up in the middle of sleep, turn on bright room lights, and stay awake for the second half of the night (e.g., a person who sleeps from midnight to 8 AM would get up at 4 AM).
+The way to use wake therapy is to get up in the middle of sleep, turn on bright room lights, and stay entirely awake for the second half of the night (e.g., a person who sleeps from midnight to 8 am would get up about 4 am).
 Then, bright light treatment is commenced near the normal awakening time.
-Most depressed people experience surprising relief of depression after getting up so early, provided they stay awake all day despite some increased sleepiness.
-Although patients who are not using bright light tend to relapse after wake therapy as soon as they sleep again, with bright light treatment, the rapid gains of wake therapy are often maintained.
-I believe that a single night of wake therapy (getting up in the middle of the night) is helpful and practical at the beginning of light treatment, and getting up a bit early thereafter might help.
+Most depressed people experience surprising first-day relief of depression after getting up so early, provided they stay awake all day despite some increased sleepiness.
+Although patients who are not using bright light tend to relapse after wake therapy as soon as they sleep again, if bright light treatment is immediately added, the rapid gains of wake therapy are often maintained.
+I believe that a single night of wake therapy (getting up in the middle of the night) is helpful and practical at the beginning of light treatment.
+Getting up a bit early thereafter might also help.

-A special case are the patients with bipolar disorder (a history of being manic depressive), especially those whose mood cycles rapidly between mania and depression.
-These patients may be prone to trigger unwanted and serious mania with use of bright light, especially in the morning, or with wake therapy.
+A special case are the patients with bipolar disorder (a history of being manic depressive), especially those whose moods cycle rapidly between mania and depression.
+These patients may possibly be prone to trigger unwanted and serious mania with use of bright light, especially in the morning, or with wake therapy.
 Mid-afternoon bright light may be the best for these patients, according to preliminary testing.
-I do not recommend wake therapy for bipolar patients, because of the risk of mania, unless they are in a doctor's active care.
+Because of the risk of mania, I do not recommend wake therapy for bipolar patients, unless the patient is actively supervised by a doctor.

 Please see below, in Chapter 7, the warning against manic-depressives using light or wake therapy without a mood stabilizer.